What’s on this page

 Though you might not like it, adding an unsubscribe form to your emails is crucial.
 Not only is it helpful for clients who no longer wish to receive your emails, but it is also considered to be important for GDPR compliance.

-An unsubscribe link in your email footer is especially important if you’re sending our newsletters.
+An unsubscribe link in your email footer is especially important if you’re sending out newsletters.
 They’re not always relevant to personal interactions between you and a client.
-Here are some examples of unsubscribe footers you can add to your email newsletters:

 - We’re sad to see you go!
 If you no longer wish to receive our emails, please unsubscribe here.